MatildeElene/DAM_26/assignment2/README.md

 - [Britannica: List of Danish Monarchs](https://www.britannica.com/topic/list-of-Danish-monarchs-2061262), accessed 03/08/2026.
 - [Wikipedia: List of Monarchs of Denmark](https://en.wikipedia.org/wiki/List_of_monarchs_of_Denmark), accessed 03/08/2026.
 Used particularly for birth years and royal houses.

+Additional historical sources used to contextualize the analysis in Element 2 are documented in `references.bib` and cited using Chicago Notes and Bibliography style.

 **Note:** Some historical birth dates are unknown or reported as ranges.
 Where a range is given, the earliest year is used in this dataset.

+### Citation Style
+References used in the analysis are stored in `references.bib`.
+The `chicago-fullnote-bibliography.csl` file is used to render citations according to Chicago Notes and Bibliography style.

 ## Element 2 — Analysis and Visualization